56quarters/casm/README.md

 ## Is it at least really fast?

-No. It's about as fast as GNU `cat` in my testing except with far fewer features and far less portable.
+No. It's about as fast as GNU `cat` in my limited testing except with far fewer features and far less portable.

 ## Should I use this?

-No.
+Absolutely not.

 ## But how would I use it?